smonsays/git-workshop/slides/git_simon-schug_20190426.md

 > Use `git status` to monitor the current status of your repository.

 ## Ignoring things
-**TODO**
-What if there are files for which you don't want to track changes?
+Files you don't want to track can be ignored 😑️.

-- Use the .gitignore file to ignore certain files/folders
+- Create a .gitignore text file
+- Add `files`, `folders/` or whole patterns `*.dat`
+- You can exclude certain files from being ignored `!final.dat `

 ## Exploring history
 How can we look at all the tracked changes? 👁️